xiyuy98/stat-992-project/README.md

 There are four main findings in our project:

-+ There is almost no time lag (less than 3 years) for FDR, however the lag do exist in application fields outside of Statistics (e.g. genetic, engineering).
++ There is no time lag (the gap is less than 3 years) for FDR.
+However, some lags do exist in application fields outside of statistics such as genetics, neuroscience, etc.

-+ The overall diffusion pattern for FDR is partially Bell-shaped and the increasing rate of the paper's popularity slows down in the past 5 years.
++ The overall diffusion pattern for FDR is partially bell-shaped and the increasing rate of Benjamini and Hochberg's FDR paper's popularity slows down in the past 5 years.

-+ The diffusion patterns are different across the fields, but most patterns are Bell-shaped with different flatness.
++ The diffusion patterns are different across research fields, but most patterns are bell-shaped with different flatness.

-+ The "bridge" papers exist in the fields other than Statistics.
-But unfortunately, this phenomenon cannot be well studied base on our current dataset.
++ Bridge papers exist in the fields other than Sstatistics.
+But unfortunately, this phenomenon cannot be well studied based on our current dataset.

 ## Reference